-Critically, Alice is equipped with an ML classification predictor whose goal is to allocate a resource $r^{\star} \in \mathcal{R}$ to her whilst trying to avoid outages.
-The main challenge here is that future channel state $h_{i}(t')$ for $t' > t$ is not available for any of the resources $i \in \mathcal{R}$.
-This ML-based resource allocation predictor is discussed next.
+As mentioned previously,} Alice is equipped with an ML classification predictor whose goal is to allocate a resource $r^{\star} \in \mathcal{R}$ to her whilst trying to avoid outages. {In more detail, this ML predictor evaluates the current channel conditions $H_{i}(t,k)$ for a particular resource and predicts the likelihood of successful communication over the upcoming $l\in\mathbb{N}$ channel samples, $H_{i}(t+l,l)$, for that resource.} The main challenge here is that future channel state $h_{i}(t')$ for $t' > t$ is not available for any of the resources $i \in \mathcal{R}$. {Our resource allocation strategy hinges on the predictions made by this ML predictor to selectively allocate resources, ensuring minimal outages.
+Central to our study is to derive this system's outage probability and then establish a theoretical framework for constructing a communication system's loss function.
+This will optimize our predictor's training to reduce the probability of system outages.
+We now discuss the ML-based resource allocation predictor and the resource allocation strategy adopted here.}